Data Management Plan (DMP)

 What is a DMP

-A Data Management Plan (DMP) is a document outlining how research data will be handled throughout the research lifecycle.
+A Data Management Plan (DMP) is a document outlining how research data will be handled throughout the research life cycle.
 A DMP is a structured way to address data collection, organization, storage, sharing, and preservation.
 It also outlines the measures taken to ensure data security and addresses how data will be preserved and made available for future use.

 DMPonline